cl0uD-C1SC0/DevOps-Projects/3 Hyundai HPA/README.md

 ```
 kubectl get hpa
 ```
+## STEP 12 - Apply the manifests:
+- In this final step, apply all manifests (Service, Ingress and Deployment)
+- Thanks!

 ---
 ## Thanks for seeing my project, this project it is for self-study and for my Professional Portfolio.
 But, for now connect to me in my LinkedIn profile to see more DevOps projects made by me and Follow-me on the Github!
 Thanks